front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 your homescreen.

-Fortunately, [Shane Osbourne](https://twitter.com/shaneOsbourne) was here to remind everyone to improve the user and developer experience step by step.
+Fortunately, [Shane Osbourne](https://twitter.com/shaneOsbourne) was here to remind everyone to improve their user and developer experience step by step.
 Focus on one feature at a time, and in the long run, you'll deliver awesome shopping experience to your customers.